Henry-Cook/NYS-Mental-Health-Services-Locator/README.md

 Made with [wireframe.cc](https://wireframe.cc/)

-### MVP
+## MVP

 *Minimum Viable Product*

-- Mobile first design with media queries to change content layout for mobile vs desktop users.
+- Media queries used to change the content layout for mobile vs desktop users.
-- Add a search bar for the user to input a city name.
+- A search bar for the user to input a city name.
 - Render a map centering on New York State using the [Mapbox GL JS](https://www.mapbox.com/) library.
 - Make an API call using [Axios](https://github.com/axios/axios) to New York State’s  [Local Mental Health Programs API](https://data.ny.gov/Human-Services/Local-Mental-Health-Programs/6nvr-tbv8) using the city name the user entered.
-- Use returned data's latitude and longitudes fields to populate the map with markers.
+- Use returned data's latitude and longitude values to populate the map with markers.
-- Display program names, descriptions, catogories, and contact information on cards next to the map.
+- Display program names, descriptions, categories, and contact information on cards next to the map.
 - Display the same info except in a pop-up after you click a marker.

-### PostMVP
+## PostMVP

-*Features that will help create a better expierence and better website.
+*Features that will help create a better expierence and better website.*

 - Light and dark modes.
 - Hover effect on markers when mouse is on the cards.
 - Map animation to zoom in on selected city.
 - Hover effect on cards.
-- Create algo to display the ```"human_address": "{\"address\": \"4 21 27th Avenue\", \"city\": \"Astoria\", \"state\": \"NY\", \"zip\": \"11102-4510\"}"``` field to add more content to the cards and pop-ups.
+- Write an function to display the ```"human_address": "{\"address\": \"4 21 27th Avenue\", \"city\": \"Astoria\", \"state\": \"NY\", \"zip\": \"11102-4510\"}"``` field to add more content to the cards and pop-ups.

-### Project Schedule
+## Project Schedule

 |  Day | Deliverable | Status
 |---|---| ---|